 How can VPN help you to circumvent firewalls?

 Firewalls are the specific setups or applications that control the Internet access.
 They may be installed on different levels - local network, ISP or the server.
-The first may limit the list of sites you can connect to from the inside of this network, and restrict the external connections.
-ISP-level firewall controls the list of the websites you can access at - such restrictions are generally established according to the legislative changes.
-Server-level firewalls control the list of IP-addresses that can connect to the server - that is done to minimise the unwanted traffic.
+The first may limit the list of sites you can connect to from inside this network and restrict the external connections.
+An ISP-level firewall controls the list of the websites you can access - such restrictions are generally established according to the legislative changes.
+Server-level firewalls control the list of IP addresses that can connect to the server - that is done to minimize unwanted traffic.

-So how VPN may help you to break through the firewall?
-You cannot do a lot to the firewall on the local network level.
-VPN supposes the connection through the remote server one level above the Internet server provider.
+How can VPN help you break through the firewall?
+You cannot do much to the firewall on the local network level.
+VPN supposes the connection through the remote server one level above the Internet service provider.
 However, the firewall in the local network will not give you a chance even to create a request to the forbidden site.
 Nonetheless, VPN is very effective against the bans from the provider and the websites you are trying to connect to.
 When the VPN connection is established, all your ISP sees is the connection to the VPN server.
-After this connection the provider is unable to forbid the connection to the site, since all the requests are handled by the VPN provider.
+After this connection, the provider cannot forbid the connection to the site since the VPN provider handles all the requests.

 The mechanism that allows circumventing IP bans is much easier.
-Site administrators ban the certain IP, or the range of IP addresses - usually ones that belong to the certain country.
-Such a situation happened to russian sites, which blocked the connection from Ukraine - after a chain of DDoS attacks in March 2022.
-VPN connection allows you to change your IP address for the sites you connect - including ones that block your real IP.
+Site administrators ban certain IP or the range of IP addresses - usually ones that belong to a certain country.
+Such a situation happened to Russian sites, which blocked the connection from Ukraine - after a chain of DDoS attacks in March 2022.
+A VPN connection allows you to change your IP address for the sites you connect - including ones that block your real IP.

 IPv4 and IPv6 - what is the difference?

 IPv4 is the first address format that appeared in 1981.
-You could have seen those addresses as four numbers, divided by a dot symbol - 203.31.08.99, for example.
-It is supposed to be the maximum number of 232 (4,294,967,296) devices in the network.
-Even at the moment of its implementation to ARPANET in 1982, it was pretty clear that this number would be exceeded pretty soon.
-Even with some tricks that allowed to decrease the speed of address space usage (NAT for instance), it was hard to stop the growth of the global Internet.
-Thus, in 1998, IPv6 was proposed as the solution for that problem.
+You could have seen those addresses as four numbers, divided by a dot symbol - 203.31.08.99, for example, .
+It is supposed to be the maximum number of 2^32 (4,294,967,296) devices in the network.
+Even at the moment of its implementation to ARPANET in 1982, it was clear that this number would be exceeded soon.
+Even with some tricks that allowed to decrease the speed of address space usage (NAT, for instance), it was hard to stop the growth of the global Internet.
+Thus, in 1998, IPv6 was proposed as the solution to that problem.

 If you have made up your mind to use VPN, look for a service that will feature the whole set of crucial VPN functions: